tingyuansen/deep-potential/README.md

 and a demonstration with a simple toy system - the Plummer Sphere with isotropic velocities.

-This version is implemented in Pytorch 1.x.
+This version is implemented in Pytorch 1.7 and Python 3.8.
 There is a matching Tensorflow implementation at [gregreen/deep-potential](https://github.com/gregreen/deep-potential).